vishrast/Vehicle-Fraudulent-Claims-Capstone/README.md

 Vehicle Insurance Fraud is a major area of losses to the auto insurance companies.
 [Study conducted by Verisk](https://www.iii.org/article/background-on-insurance-fraud), indicated that insurance companies had to bear losses to the tune of $29 billion a year.
 According to [Progressive](https://www.progressive.com/answers/car-insurance-fraud), auto insurance fraud is committed when someone falsely claims about an event and get monetarily compensated.
-In this project an attempt has been made to explore major contributing factors which have led to fraud along with developing models which can distinguish fraudulent transactions.
+In this project, I explored major contributing factors which had led to fraud along with developing models which can distinguish fraudulent transactions.
 For this model data is obtained from [Vehicle Insurance Claim Fraud Detection](https://www.kaggle.com/shivamb/vehicle-claim-fraud-detection).
 Please view [Slides](https://github.com/vishrast/Vehicle-Fraudulent-Claims-Capstone/blob/cfcdfcbd13e037b4cdc897b4a6417ae3a77ae95a/Vehicle%20Insurance%20Fraud%20Detection%20Project%20Presentation-PDF.pdf) and [Report](https://github.com/vishrast/Vehicle-Fraudulent-Claims-Capstone/blob/cfcdfcbd13e037b4cdc897b4a6417ae3a77ae95a/Vehicle%20Insurance%20Fraudulent%20Claims_Final_Report.pdf) for further details

 ### Problem statement